pingcap/tidb-operator/docs/operation-guide.md

 $ stern -n ${namespace} tidb -c slowlog
 ```

-## Backup and Restore
+## Backup and restore

-TiDB Operator provides highly automated backup and recovery operations for TiDB cluster.
-You can easily take full backup or setup incremental backup of TiDB cluster, and restore the TiDB cluster when the cluster fails.
+TiDB Operator provides highly automated backup and recovery operations for a TiDB cluster.
+You can easily take full backup or setup incremental backup of a TiDB cluster, and restore the TiDB cluster when the cluster fails.

-For detail operation guides of backup and restore, please refer to [Backup and Restore TiDB Cluster](./backup-restore.md).
+For detailed operation guides of backup and restore, refer to [Backup and Restore TiDB Cluster](./backup-restore.md).